50K PROFESSIONAL LAWN SERVICES LLC

 Step 7: Curing

 Let the concrete cure for 4-6 hours.
 Note that even fast setting concrete will have a hard time curing during wet and cold weather.
+If the weather is colder than 60F, consider waiting for a couple more days.

 Step 8: Grip Tie and Cap